junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Cas can't do it.

 so he really can't "throw him back in" even though he threatened Dean with that.
 It's a total bluff

+### 328.5【destiel】S04E02 Cas throws Dean back to Hell

+maybe because at that time Cas isn't free-will enough, not changed by Dean enough, might already have some doubt but not enough to fully rebel against Heaven, probably because it's not really life-threatening enough to fully wake Cas up

+Cas is ordered to do that by Heaven and he obeys.

+maybe Cas is even tasked personally to torture Dean, he might beat Dean up a bit (like S08E17), and Dean would beg him to wake up because he needs him, and Cas rebels then

+or maybe instead of throwing him to Hell, Cas throws Dean into a Hell-like Heaven pocket dimension

+maybe after Cas throws Dean back to Hell, Dean's evil demon dark side is awaken, he becomes more powerful than Cas expected, Dean turns dark and overpowers Cas and tortures Cas instead (≈ prompt 268)

 ### 329.【all】S01E01 first version pilot AU